prpole/dissertation/chapter1/main.md

 resources.
 Ecomodernism, in other words, is just a way to prop up a facile progressivism in green clothing.
 See Latour, Crist, and Collard et al.

-The Ecomoderns should not be taken as the sole representatives of the "good Anthropocene," however, by either the concept's supporters or its critics.
-Other approaches to the concept are less comfortable with this triumphalism, focusing more on the need to resist dystopian visions of catastrophe and promote forms of resilience and transition in their stead.
+Milder approaches than the Ecomoderns' to the concept are less comfortable with this triumphalism, focusing more on the need to resist dystopian visions of catastrophe in order to promote forms of resilience and transition in their stead.
 In the words of Bennett et al. (2016), "The future does not have to be bleak....Whether or not one agrees with these [dystopian] characterizations, extrapolations of current, maladaptive trends into a bleak future run the risk of becoming self-fulfilling, because people base their actions on what they believe about society and their future" (441).
 They continue to offer a range of solutions that acknowledge the need for social and economic transition to a greater degree than the authors of "An Ecomodernist Manifesto," creating a database of "seeds" (initiatives) in a taxonomy of approaches and areas of intended impact.
 While unlikely to evade social and environmentalist critique, this version of the "good Anthropocene" at least includes new forms of "equitable opportunities for decision making" in its range of goals, as well as initiatives that explore ways to repurpose traditional sustainable agriculture techniques (443-5).
 It is, in other words, a "good Anthropocene" that leans on plurality rather than a universalist progressive narrative.

 And yet, even the pluralist "good Anthropocene" leaves unanswered the most fundamental questions of ethical and material limitations to a "progress"